 Easy Fleece Hat Pattern

-Start by measuring your hat-wearer’s head.
-Fleece is a little stretchy so you don’t need to add in much extra but just to make sure, I would add an extra 1/2 inch onto your measurement.
-This measurement will be the width.
+Start by measuring your hat-wearer’s head with a measuring tape.
+Fleece is usually a little stretchy so you don’t need to add in much extra but just to make sure, I would add an extra 1/2 inch seam allowance onto your measurement.

 Now for the length here are some measurements: